alkasher/Fibonacci_Heap/README.md

             notes.
         end note
         State1 --> State2
-        note left of State2 : This is the note to the left.
+        note down of State1 : This is the note to the left.
 ```